 Ireland

-The 2025 Ireland program is available during the Summer 2025 Intersession from May 19 - 22 2025 in Lafayette and May 24 - June 8, 2025, in Ireland.
+The 2026 Ireland program will take place from, May 11 - 15 in Lafayette and May 25 - June 10, 2026, in Ireland.

 About the Program

-The University of Louisiana at Lafayette Study Abroad in Ireland is a three-week, two-city program that offers you a chance to study and earn six credit hours in some of the friendliest, fun, and fetching locations in the Western world.
+The University of Louisiana at Lafayette Study Abroad in Ireland is a three-week program that offers you a chance to study and earn six credit hours in some of the friendliest, fun, and fetching locations in the Western world.
 Ireland is a land of contrasts — a tiny island nation that threw off the yoke of the mightiest empire in the world, and reclaimed their heritage, their language, and their identity.

-You will be in residence at University College Cork while in Cork and at Trinity College Dublin while in Dublin.
 Guided strolls through neighborhoods, visits to local markets and grocers, and navigating public transit in rural, cross-country, and urban settings bring students face-to-face with a small country with a giant heart and an even larger history and culture.

 You’ll discover a land of saints and sinners; poets and farmers; and rock stars, high-tech entrepreneurs, druids, fairies, and holy wells.
 Or, just come for the travel learning and the craic!*